aiidateam/kiwipy/README.md

-# plum
+# kiwi

-A python workflow library that supports multithreading, and RabbitMQ as a message broker for starting/stopping/monitoring tasks.
+Kiwi is a library that supports various types of messaging, so far we have:

+* RPC
+* Broadcast
+* Task queue messages